Globally-centered autocovariances in MCMC: Long-run variance estimators

 \subsubsection{Fast implementation}

 The SV estimator, despite having good statistical properties, poses limitations due to slow computation.
 The complexity of the SV estimator is $\mathcal{O}(b_n n p^2)$.
-For slow mixing Markov chains, $n$ and $b_n$ can be prohibitively large, limiting the use of SV estimators.
-We adapt the fast Fourier transform based algorithm of \cite{heberle2017fast} to calculate the G-SV estimator.
+For slow-mixing Markov chains, $n$ and $b_n$ can be prohibitively large, limiting the use of SV estimators.